nummacway/repro-carts/README.md

 This is my only shell to just say "GAME".

+### TCG Neo
+This is the 1.32 Boy Version.
+It is my only Pokémon game to have a battery and the only 100% unmodified single-game cart.

+The label says TCG Neo Discovery.

+I did an overdump.
+The last 2 MiB are the last 2 MiB of Perfect Dark.

 ### 18-in-1 (GB HICOL MC03, MC003)
 By default, the multicart is a standard 8 MiB MBC5 cart with 32 KiB of RAM.
 You can just burn _Densha De Go!
 2_ or _Kanji Shishuu_.
 (I did not burn anything yet, though.)
 This makes multicarts the by far cheapest carts to support the CGB's biggest ROM size of 8 MiB.